Dragon Ball Z: Legendary Super Warriors

 is a turn-based fighting game released for the Game Boy Color.
 It is played with the use of in-game cards for attacks, techniques and support items.
 The game's story takes place from the start of Dragon Ball Z, the Saiyan Saga, and runs until the end of the Buu Saga.
 The game includes two extra stories involving Future Trunks's timeline.

-Once the game has been completed, the player is free to replay the story mode or battle modes the game has with the freedom to use any characters and forms they choose in any of the given battles.
+Once the game has been completed, the player can replay the story mode or battle modes the game has with the freedom to use any characters and forms they choose in any of the given battles.
 During the player's second playthrough, they may be able to unlock additional characters if certain criteria are met.